 - Electrical stimulation and transcutaneous electrical nerve stimulation – improves muscle tone while preventing abnormal bladder contractions and pain

 - Education – teaches self-management strategies and relaxation techniques, as well as bladder and bowel training

 Our physical therapists are board-certified clinical specialists and have received specialized training in pelvic floor dysfunction.
 They understand the sensitive nature of this condition and above all else, treat our patients with dignity and respect.

-Atlantic Health System’s Division of Urogynecology and Reconstructive Pelvic Surgery is renowned for treating women with pelvic floor disorders.
+Atlantic Health System’s Division of Urogynecology and Reconstructive Pelvic Surgery specializes in improving the quality of life for women with pelvic floor disorders.